kevinstl/minikube-easy/README.md

 ### Install everything required for local development and deployments to minikube.

 The local-development-install.sh script installs minikube, hyperkit, kubectl, jenkins, cockpit and artifactory.
+If you choose to install everything using this script there is no need to execute the  installation scripts described below this installation.
+However you have the option to install individual tools if you prefer as described below this installation.

 `./local-development-install.sh`